mas-bandwidth/netcode/README.md

 netcode has the following features:

 * Secure client connection with connect tokens.
 * Client slot system.
 Servers have n slots for clients.
-Client are assigned an index when they connect to the server.
-Clients are quickly denied connection if all slots are already taken.
+Client are assigned an index when they connect to the server and are quickly denied connection if all slots are taken.
-* Immediate clean disconnect on client or server side of connection to open up the slot for a new client, plus timeouts for hard disconnects.
+* Fast clean disconnect on client or server side of connection to open up the slot for a new client, plus timeouts for hard disconnects.
 * Encrypted and signed packets.

 It protects your game server from: